personio/newrelic-alert-manager/README.md

 It allows end users of a Kubernetes cluster to define these resources as [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)

 ### Project status
-The project is currently in an alpha state and might not be suitable for production usage.
+The project is currently considered to be stable and suitable for production use.
-Additionally, we still cannot offer strong guarantees of API stability.

 ### Supported features
 #### Alerts